IslandViewPTA/islandview-pta-site/content/news/2020-1-newsletter.md

 {{< fig src="PTAaward.png" class="max-w-xs" align="right" >}}

 If you haven’t yet signed up for a 2019-2020 PTA membership, please consider joining today!
-By doing so, you are demonstrating your support for our PTA and all if does for Island View Elementary.
+By doing so, you are demonstrating your support for our PTA and all it does for Island View Elementary.
 You can join [here](www.islandviewpta.org/membership).

 ## SAVE THESE DATES!